 Despite what glossy outdoor magazines might say, you don’t need to spend a fortune to go on an amazing, long-distance off-road adventure.
 With a bit of planning, even your trusty Ford Ranger can conquer some seriously challenging terrain.
 However, preparation is essential and putting some time and effort into correctly kitting-out your 4×4 is key to a safe and successful trip.

-Overlanding is a lot like backpacking, but in a vehicle rather than on foot.
+Overlanding can be an exciting adventure; it’s a lot like backpacking, but in a vehicle rather than on foot.
 You carry only what you need, and you need to know how to use all that equipment as you log big miles on backcountry roads.
 This puts some huge demands on your vehicle: You need a mix of capability, reliability, and usability.

 Kirk Bowlen, from Hema Maps, shares his top tips to prepare your off-roader with us.
 Check them out below.

 Check your engine

 A serious service is mandatory for your 4X4 vehicle before long trips.
 This will prove even more important with off-road trips as they will test your vehicle to its limits.
 A simple engine check can determine serious problems.
 For example, moisture in the engine can indicate leaks.
 Of course, you will also want to check your oil and any moving parts such as belts as well.
 It is also important to change the oil filter along with the oil change, check out a handy guide on the best oil filters in case you would want to get one.
 The best approach is to simply take your vehicle to a mechanic.

 Check the tyres